lejbron/academic-kickstart/content/en/authors/lejbron/_index.md

 #- Visitors
 ---

-Non-mathematical mindset engineer with more then five years teamwork experience in IT.
-My main inspiration is exploration of new technologies, which is meticulously studing avaliable data suorces and systematizing gained knowledge for better understanding.
-Now I am completly immersed in new work, trying my best to create accessible and easy-to-use documentation for big microservice application.
+Non-mathematical mindset engineer with more than five years teamwork experience in IT.
+My main inspiration is discovering new technologies, testing them and implementing in my own projects and job practice.
+Now I am completely immersed in new work, trying my best to create accessible and easy-to-use documentation for big microservice application.